-This course to advance beginning arc welding skills with an emphasis on SMAW.
-Power sources, electrode identification, weldability of metals, joint design, air arc, oxyacetylene cutting, and introduction to GTAW and GWAW are covered.
-Activities include learning to weld stringer and weave bead, butt and fillet welds in the flat, horizontal, vertical and overhead
+This course advances beginning arc welding skills with an emphasis on Shielded Metal Arc Welding (SMAW).
+Power sources, electrode identification, weldability of metals, joint design, air arc, oxyacetylene cutting, and introduction to other welding processes are covered.
+Activities include learning to weld stringer and weave beads, and producing butt and fillet welds in the flat and horizontal positions.
+Welds will be performed to the AWS welding standards.